Ahrane-m/Agri-QA/README.md

 # NLP
-NLP model for agriculture purposes using webscraping
+NLP QA for agriculture purposes using GPT2 and webscraping